Waxes

 Carnauba - The leaves of the carnauba palm, Copernicia cerifera that grows in Brazil, have a thick coating of wax, which can be harvested from the dried leaves.
 It contains mainly wax esters (85%), which constitute C16 to C20 fatty acids linked to C30 to C34 alcohols to give C46 to C54 molecular species, and these are accompanied by small amounts of free acids and alcohols, hydrocarbons and resins.
 This is the only leaf wax available in sufficient quantities to be of commercial value.

-Jojoba - The jojoba plant (Simmondsia chinensis), which grows in the semi-arid regions of Mexico and the U.S.A., is unique in producing wax esters rather than triacylglycerols as the storage lipids in its seeds, and it has become a substantial crop.
-These consist mainly of 18:1 (6%), 20:1 (35%) and 22:1 (7%) fatty acids linked to 20:1 (22%), 22:1 (21%) and 24:1 (4%) fatty alcohols.
-Therefore, it contains C38 to C44 wax esters with one double bond in each alkyl moiety.
+Jojoba - The jojoba plant (Simmondsia chinensis), which grows in the semi-arid regions of Mexico and the U.S.A. has become a substantial crop and is unique in producing wax esters rather than triacylglycerols as the storage lipids in its seeds.
+These consist mainly of 18:1 (6%), 20:1 (35%) and 22:1 (7%) fatty acids linked to 20:1 (22%), 22:1 (21%) and 24:1 (4%) fatty alcohols, and thus it contains C38 to C44 wax esters with one double bond in each alkyl moiety.
 As methylene-interrupted double bonds are absent, the wax is relatively resistant to oxidation.

 Bayberry (Myrica pensylvanica) fruits are covered with a thick layer of crystalline wax (30% of the dry weight), which consists of triacylglycerols and diacylglycerols esterified exclusively with saturated fatty acids, mainly 14:0 and 16:0.
 It is believed that this may attract birds as an aid to seed dispersal.
 Biosynthesis and secretion differ from conventional plant waxes and are more closely related to cutin production with distinct pools of acyl donors and the final assembly of triacylglycerols outside of cells.
 The Japanese sumac tree (Rhus verniciflua) produces a similar wax ('Japan wax').